![]() |

 but suppose that here he chose not to because he felt it unnecessary, or perhaps was unable to do so because he knew so little

 about the man?
 Could either of these alternatives be possible, and might they be suggested by the evidence itself?
+The possibility that Josephus knew virtually nothing else about James is

 suggested by the fact that he never tells us anything (outside the disputed phrase) beyond the fact and basic manner of his